 To keep it primal/GAPS, I also switched out the normal graham cracker crust for an almond flour one.
 You could always leave off the crust, if you want it to be nut-free, too.

 The berries on top are a doubled batch of my Mixed Berry Chia Seed Jam.
-It’s so delicious on top of the cheesecake!
+It’s so delicious on top of this grain-free New York style cheesecake!
 I find it’s best to make this ahead of time, but it’s probably not necessary if you don’t have time.
 And to top it all off, I mixed up a batch of whipped cream sweetened with honey and “frosted” the cake with it.
 You can definitely leave that off if you want, because again, you gotta be careful of all the extra ingredients!

 Other healthy goodies.